MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 **0x00020000** (SPSVCINST_NOCLOBBER_FAILUREACTIONS) (Windows 11 version 22H2 and later versions of Windows)
 Do not overwrite the failure actions for the given service if this service already exists in the system and has existing failure actions.
 See the FailureActions directive below for more information on failure actions.

-**0x00040000** (SPSVCINST_NOCLOBBER_BOOTFLAGS) (Windows 11 Build 25381 and later versions of Windows)
+**0x00040000** (SPSVCINST_NOCLOBBER_BOOTFLAGS) (Windows 11 build 25381  and later versions of Windows)
 Do not overwrite the boot flags value for the given service if this service already exists in the system and has an existing value.
-See the BootFlags directive below for more information
+See the **BootFlags** directive below for more information.

 *service-install-section*
 References an INF-writer-defined section that contains information for installing the named service for this device (or devices).
 For more information, see the following **Remarks** section.